Shoulder Instability Surgeon

 What Causes Shoulder Instability?

 Shoulder instability occurs when the soft tissues; ligaments and cartilage (called the labrum) that surround the shoulder socket, become injured or weak.
-A direct blow, sports tackle, falling, or lifting something heavy overhead, can stretch the labrum.
+A direct blow, sports tackle, falling, or lifting something heavy overhead, can stretch the ligaments and tear the labrum from its correct location in the shoulder (this is called a Bankart lesion).
 These soft tissue restraints can also be damaged when a dislocation occurs.
 This happens when the humeral head (ball) and the glenoid area of the scapula (socket) pull away from each other.
-When this occurs, the soft tissue can be stretched or torn, damaging the joint further.
 If the shoulder has been out of joint once, it is very likely to slip out of the socket again.
 In severe cases of shoulder instability, a shoulder surgery may be needed to repair ligament and joint damage and to reduce the risk of additional dislocations.
-For patients in the Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities, Dr. James Mazzara is highly experienced at performing arthroscopic stabilization for shoulder instability to return full function to the affected joint.
+For patients in the Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities, Dr. James Mazzara is highly experienced at performing arthroscopic and open stabilization for shoulder instability to return full function to the affected joint.

 What is Arthroscopic Stabilization for Shoulder Instability?

 Arthroscopic stabilization for shoulder instability is a minimally invasive shoulder surgery done with a series of small incisions and specially built equipment.
 A small camera will help Dr. Mazzara assess the damaged area.
 He then will use small surgical instruments to place anchors into the bone on the glenoid that contain strong sutures.
 These sutures are then used to repair the torn labrum and ligaments which helps restore the anatomy of the joint to its natural position.
 This procedure will tighten the shoulder joint and keep it in its normal place.

 Are you a candidate for arthroscopic stabilization surgery?